 - Click "Add New"

-- Forwarding Only: Prevents your domain name URL from displaying in the browser's address bar.
+- Forwarding Only: Prevents your domain name URL from displaying in the web browser's address bar.
 This is not the best solution if you are trying to increase your natural search rankings.

 - Forwarding with Masking: Prevents the forwarded domain name URL from displaying in the browser's address bar, and lets you enter meta tags for search engine crawlers.